awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-event-structure.md

 # Lambda@Edge event structure<a name="lambda-event-structure"></a>

-The following topics describe the request and response event objects that CloudFront passes to a Lambda@Edge function when it’s triggered\.
+The following topics describe the request and response event objects that CloudFront passes to a Lambda@Edge function when it's triggered\.

 **Topics**
 + [Dynamic origin selection](#lambda-event-content-based-routing)